haiwen/seafile-admin-docs/manual/config/README.md

 - config files
 - via web interface

 The web interface has the highest priority.
-It contains a subset of settings that does no require to restart the server.
+It contains a subset of end-user oriented settings.
 In practise, you can disable settings via web interface for simplicity.

+Environment variables contains system level settings that needed when initialize Seafile server or run Seafile server.
 Environment variables also have three categories:

 - Initialization variables that used to generate config files when Seafile server run for the first time.
 - Variables that shared and used by multiple components of Seafile server.